 Personalize the dosing and the drug to the disease and to the patient.
 Researchers use what are called biomarkers.
 In the case of cancer, biomarkers refer to substances, produced by cancer cells or the body in response to cancer, that identify or “mark” the specific type of cancer a patient has.
 They can be measured by blood, urine, and tissue tests.

-Our best way of understanding cancer is to understand the cell network as a whole and how it interacts.
+Our best way of understanding cancer is by understanding cancer cell biology and how it interacts as a whole.
 This requires a holistic study of interactions in biological systems, looking at cancer in its entirety and at how the different cell processes influence each other.
 The field of cancer research is ever-evolving, and with new technologies and treatments being developed all the time, we are getting closer to curing this disease.
 By understanding cancer cell biology, we can target therapies specifically to each person’s cancer, giving them the best chance at a cure.

 References: Alberts B, Johnson A, Lewis J, et al. Molecular Biology of the Cell.
 4th edition.
 New York: Garland Science; 2002.
 Cancer Treatment: Present and Future.
 Available from: http://www.ncbi.nlm.nih.gov/books/NBK26811/